What is Japanese fabric... what to sew with it?

 What to sew with Japanese fabrics?

-In other words, we cannot make:
+In other words, you cannot make:

 • a flowing skirt but a pleated or straight skirt